o-in25/o-in25.github.io/README.md

 # Homework 12
 # Homework 13
 # Homework 14
+**R2:** No; while each layer provides its own means of reliable delivery, IP does not guarentee that packets arrive in order.
+Therefore, TCP guarentees proper delivery - not just arrival.
+**R4:** While a node is transmitting it will start to receive a packet from the other.
+**R5:** When only one node has data to transmit it has throughput of R; all of them **P1** 1100
 # Homework 15
 **P31:** (-1, 1, -1, 1, -1, 1, -1, 1) at d1, (1, -1, 1, -1, 1, -1, 1) at d0
 **P1:**  (-2) x (-1) + 2x1 + 2x1 + 2x1 / 8 = 1